aimacode/aima-java/aima-core/README.txt

-= Change History (Update in reverse chronological order) = 0.10.0-Chp13-and-14-Rewrite : 03 Jul 2011 :<br>
+= Change History (Update in reverse chronological order) = 0.10.1-Chp15-Rewrite : 31 Jul 2011 :<br>
+  * All of the algorithms from Chapter 15 have been rewritten.
+  ** 15.4 Forward-Backward (3 implementations provided)
+  ** 15.6 Fixed-Lag-Smoothing
+  ** 15.17 Particle-Filtering
+  * Added an Iterator interface and supporting methods to CategoricalDistribution and Factor.
+  ** ProbabilityTable.Iterator removed getPostIterateValue() method from API due to not being general.
+  * Fixed Issue 63 - all compilation warnings have been resolved or suppressed where appropriate for now.
+  * Documentation clean up.

+0.10.0-Chp13-and-14-Rewrite : 03 Jul 2011 :<br>
   * All of the algorithms from Chapters 13 and 14 have been rewritten.
   ** Rewritten: